 - How do Guests Send Their RSVP?
 Have you included how guests should return their RSVP?
 Note: it might be tempting to pop down your address, phone number, email, text messaging details, smoke signal etc... but the more options guests have, the more overwhelmed some get.
 Keep it simple and say one or two ways, tops.

 Proofreading tips for a perfect wedding invitation

-Now that you’ve given everything a once over, get a detail-oriented friend to go through this list with your wedding invitation too.
-If you know what’s coming next, it’s easy to skim over words or fill in the blanks when something is missing.
-So having a fresh set of eyes take another look is my number one tip.
+Now that you've given everything a once over, get a detail-oriented friend to go through this list with your wedding invitation too.
+If you know what's coming next, it's easy to skim over words or fill in the blanks when something is missing.
+So having a fresh set of eyes take another look is an important step.

-If you’re feeling anxious about potentially missing something, ask for a hard copy proof.
+If you're feeling anxious about potentially missing something, ask for a hard copy/printed proof.
 This might cost a bit extra and take a bit of extra time, but it is much easier to spot mistakes on a print out, versus looking on your computer.
-It can also give you a bit more confidence that you’ve made the right choice in physical attributes of your invite, such as colour, size and card.
+It can also give you a bit more confidence that you've made the right choice in physical attributes of your invite, such as colour, size and card type too.

 Do you need more help with your wedding invitations?